 I mentally calculated the time periods, the days, the men each day.
 A number flashed, as she so innocently expressed it, she was sexed.
 I calculated it was over a thousand, maybe much more.
-Images of sailors, swarming off a big ship, standing in lines, entering the foyer, Mom paraded semi-nude before each, her getting up and down, the men sexing Mom, Ricki hid in a corner stuck into my mind.
+Images of sailors, swarming off a big ship, standing in lines, entering the foyer, Mom paraded semi-nude before each, her getting up and down, the men sexing Mom, Ricki hidden in a corner stuck in my mind.

 Oh God, don't let me think this.

 I pulled over and parked in a bus stop, the first space out of traffic.
 I shook and sobbed, not over what happened to Mom, for me.
 I didn’t want to carry the burdens that first my mother in law and then Mom put on my shoulders.
 I was too weak to carry it all.
 If only I could un-hear what I’d heard.

 I wanted my old truth back.
 I wanted my Mom!
 I wanted my real mother, my go-to Mass, pray before the Virgin Mary, light candles, housekeeper, save Kennedy silver half dollar mother but she was gone.